NickYadance/NickYadance.github.io/content/en/docs/algorithm/linearsort.md

 The `countingsort` is easy to understand but also easy to misunderstand.
 The countingsort, based on the fact that the input number is limited to $N$, counts all numbers and relay them back in sorted order.

-However, the key thing about countingsort is to keep the relative order in input, alias **stability**.So there is no sense writing countingsort as below even if it works.
+However, the key thing about countingsort is to keep the relative order in input, alias **stability**.
+So there is no sense writing countingsort as below even if it works.
 ```text
 MeaninglessCountingsort(A):